seinecle/blog/_posts/2028-06-28-evolving-highered-ai.md

  - systemic: AI is creating or intensifying environmental, geopolitic and societal imbalances.
  - rapid: we are in June 2026 and ChatGPT was released in November 2022.
 So it all happened in less than 4 years and the rate of development is accelerating, not slowing down.

-I believe these evoke the Internet and the web as relatively good comparisons, though my impression is that the impact of AI is stronger on the 4 dimensions (for example, it took about 2 decades for web usage to become widespread, while it took AI [3 years to reach 1 billion users](https://www.reuters.com/technology/chatgpt-app-hits-1-billion-monthly-active-users-record-time-data-shows-2026-06-02/) - counting ChatGPT alone).
+I believe these evoke the Internet and the web as relatively good comparisons, though my impression is that the impact of AI is stronger on the 4 dimensions.

+# AI and highered: is the "web" a good frame of reference?

+Given the weak impact the web had on the core experience of highered, a comparison betweeen AI and the web is important.
+Maybe AI will reveal to be as important as the web, but with similarly weak transformative effects on pedagogy itself?
+Let's review the 4 dimensions:

+- profound.
+Internet and the web were definitely "profound" in nature, because they opened a space where new content and services could be created with few barriers of cost, distance or legitimacy, supplementing and interconnecting with the offline world.
+This expanded

+Web adoption was relatively "rapid" in the sense that it took about 2 decades for web usage to become widespread after the appearance of the first web browser.
+But it took AI [3 years to reach 1 billion users](https://www.reuters.com/technology/chatgpt-app-hits-1-billion-monthly-active-users-record-time-data-shows-2026-06-02/) - counting ChatGPT alone!

+Similarly, the web can be said to be a very "broad" technology: it touches everything, in particular since we carry smartphones all day long.
+But there again, AI is broad

 # And you?
 What multi-agent setup works for you?
 Or do you stick with no agent at all?